 We also own Bluehost which is part of WordPress”

 So I’m new to this whole web thing I’ve only been a webmaster for 15 years and operate currently 12 WordPress sites.
 I’m pretty familiar with owns WordPress and I asked Brandon “then who is Automattic?”

 He didn’t know – I asked him who owns Jet Pack and WooCommerce – he had heard of neither.

-The conversation ended with my typical nicety unfortunately the words can’t be used in prime time.
+The conversation ended with my typical nicety, unfortunately, words spewef from a biker that can’t be used in prime time.

 But wait there’s more

-This guy calls back up, speaks to my wife and threatens to “blacklist us”
+This guy calls back from constant contact, speaks to my wife and threatens to “blacklist us”

 I asked my wife if I could speak to him but he hung up too quickly.